Campus Summer Work Schedule FAQs

 - I want to take a dock instead of using my vacation and CTO.
 Can I do this?

-- What if I work overtime and have used one hour of vacation or CTO on days during the week?
+- What if I work overtime on one day and have used one hour of vacation or CTO on other days during the week?

 - Do I need to report Excess/Deficit Hours?